-But if you’re over 65 or highly active, and vegetarian or vegan, then you may want to consider supplementing – especially if you don’t include soy, gluten, or abundant legumes in your diet.
+But if you’re over 65 or highly active, and vegetarian or vegan, then you may want to consider supplementing with protein powder, especially if you don’t include soy, gluten, or abundant legumes in your diet.

 And make sure to read the label to insure that the protein you’re getting is organic and is free of any undesirable sweeteners, flavorings, chemicals, preservatives, fillers and gums that you don’t want.
 Bonus points if it uses a range of protein sources, tells you how much of each is included, and has a diverse amino acid profile.

 A protein supplement isn’t for everybody.
 In fact, it isn’t even for most people.
-But if you’re someone who might benefit from it, then the way I see it, you deserve to know the facts so you aren’t spending an arm and a leg (newsflash: most protein supplements aren’t exactly cheap!) to buy a product that might wind up doing more harm than good.
+But if you’re someone who might benefit from it, then the way I see it, you deserve to know the facts so you aren’t spending an arm and a leg (Newsflash: most protein powders aren’t exactly cheap!) to buy a product that might wind up doing more harm than good.

 The author of this article, No Meat Athlete founder Matt Frazier, was so frustrated by what the learned when he researched the protein powder options on the market, that he decided to take action.
 He developed a plant-based, organic, non-GMO protein powder that is low in heavy metals, and that he could feel good about giving to his own kids.
 And now he’s sharing it with the rest of us, too.
 If you want to find out more, click here.
 (If you make a purchase from this link, you’ll get a special Food Revolution Network discount, and Matt will also make a contribution to support the work of Food Revolution Network.
 Thank you!)